openT2T/translators/org.opent2t.sample.thermostat.superpopular/com.wink.thermostat/js/README.md

 Thanks!
 Signing you in to Wink.
 Signed in to WINK.
 ?
 Which device do you want to onboard?
-Jaffri Home Entryway Thermostat (137418) access_token : abcc2f4ds55asd531ec78cc08_l4Qwj
+Home Entryway Thermostat (137418) access_token : abcc2f4ds55asd531ec78cc08_l4Qwj
   id           : 3559678
   message      : All done.
 Happy coding!